rixiobarrios/ctd-prework-swapi/README.md

 - clone link and download option can be found from right side of the repository  page
 - Unzip the file and open the project on your terminal by navigating to the folder

-5. Pending
+5. Data for people and films are displayed

-6. Pending
+6. Two links provide access to both models

 7. Pending

-8. Pending
+8. Two get requests are built for both data models

-9. Pending
+9. Repository has been created [here](https://github.com/rixiobarrios/ctd-swapi)